 One of the Affordable Care Act’s hallmark achievements is its requirement for insurers to provide coverage to individuals with pre-existing conditions.
 However, Medicare A and B are not subject to the ACA.
 Thus, you’ll want a Medigap plan to ensure coverage.
 You are guaranteed to get Medigap if you enroll as soon as you become eligible for Medicare.
 Otherwise, you may find yourself in a waiting period.

 In sum, if you’re going to enroll in Medicare, enroll sooner rather than later.
 Your ACA coverage will continue until Medicare and Medigap kick in.

 Transitioning from Obamacare to Medicare can be tricky.
 Remain cognizant of the dates and deadlines to avoid any gaps in coverage.
 Remember, you should always switch to Medicare if you’re eligible for premium-free coverage, You’ll also be automatically enrolled upon your 65th birthday if you’ve been receiving Social Security payments.
 Either way, it’s time to terminate your ACA coverage to avoid paying premiums that don’t serve you.

-Need further guidance on Medicare and the Affordable Care Act?
+Need further guidance on how to move from Obamacare to Medicare or the Affordable Care Act?
 Our advisors at Coverage2Care are here to help.
 Reach out today with your questions.